garshub/mentium-ticketing-system/README.md

 # Ticket Support Platform

 ## Description
 This is a ticket support platform similar to Zendesk.
 Clients will send emails to a support email address (mentiumcodechallenge@outlook.com).
 Each incoming email will be linked to an existing ticket if it belongs to a thread, or it will create a new ticket if it starts a new thread.
 They will receive an acknowledgment email.
 The user should be able to update the status & priority of a ticket, assign it to themselves and reply to the ticket directly from the dashboard.
+Application has an inbuilt ML model to suggest replies based on customer's last email.

 ## Technologies
-- **Backend**: Typescript, Nest.js, Type ORM, Docker, Temporal.io (workflow scheduling), PostgreSQL
+- **Backend**: Typescript, Nest.js, Type ORM, Docker, Temporal.io (workflow scheduling), PostgreSQL, Numpy
 - **Frontend**: React.js, Material UI, Vite.js

 ## Build Instructions: